Biden administration plans to open another tent facility for migrants on the Texas border - KTVZ

 Biden administration plans to open another tent facility for migrants on the Texas border

-The Biden administration is planning to open another facility in Del Rio, Texas, to expand processing capacity for children and families arriving at the US-Mexico border, a Department of Homeland Security official confirmed to CNN.
+The Biden administration is planning to open another facility in south Texas to expand processing capacity for children and families arriving at the US-Mexico border, a Department of Homeland Security official confirmed to CNN.

 It’s the latest move by the administration to address the growing number of migrant families and unaccompanied children at the US southern border.
 Earlier this month, US Customs and Border Protection also announced the opening of a “soft-sided” structure in Donna, Texas, to help with intake.

-Note: This story has been updated with a statement from Customs and Border Protection.